banetl/bson-parser/README.md

 ./bson-parser file.bson
 ```

+Some bson files are provided in the sample folder.
+You can use them to test
+the program.

 ### Todo

 * [ ] Synthetize all types in a global header to make them easily adaptable